dgleich/metismex/README.md

 Compiling
 ---------

-The following instructions worked on Ubuntu linux (10.4), I think they also work on 9.04.
-I could _not_ get this to work on Ubuntu 6.06.
+The following instructions worked on Ubuntu Linux (10.10) and OSX 10.7.

 1. Download and extract the 5.0.2 version of [metis](http://glaros.dtc.umn.edu/gkhome/fetch/sw/metis/metis-5.0.2.tar.gz).